-(i) Risk identification and reviewing the adequacy and effectiveness of financial, operational, compliance and information technology controls and risk management systems to ensure effectiveness in the management of risks and compliance with internal policies and external regulations;

-- (ii) Review the effectiveness of the Group's internal audit function; - (iii) Review the quarterly and annual financial statements and also significant accounting and reporting issues and their impact on financial statements so as to ensure the integrity of the financial statements and any formal announcements relating to the Group's financial performance and recommend to the Board the acceptance of such financial statements; - (iv) Review the scope and results of the audits undertaken by the Internal and External Auditors, including non-audit services performed by the External Auditors to ensure that there is a balance between maintenance of objectivity and cost effectiveness; - (v) Review Interested Person Transactions; - (vi) Recommend the appointment, re-appointment or removal of the External Auditors at the AGM and review the fees due to them; - (vii) Review and approve the annual audit plans and reports of the Internal and External Auditors - (viii) Review and approve the Internal Auditor's threeyear rolling work plans; and - (ix) Review the effectiveness of the Group's Whistle Blowing Policy.
-The Whistle Blowing Policy is described on page 45 of this Annual Report.
+- Risk identification and reviewing the adequacy and effectiveness of financial, operational, compliance and information technology controls and risk management systems to ensure effectiveness in the management of risks and compliance with internal policies and external regulations; - (ii) Review the effectiveness of the Group's internal audit function; - (iii) Review the quarterly and annual financial statements and also significant accounting and reporting issues and their impact on financial statements so as to ensure the integrity of the financial statements and any formal announcements relating to the Group's financial performance and recommend to the Board the acceptance of such financial statements; - (iv) Review the scope and results of the audits undertaken by the Internal and External Auditors, including non-audit services performed by the External Auditors to ensure that there is a balance between maintenance of objectivity and cost effectiveness; - (v) Review Interested Person Transactions; - (vi) Recommend the appointment, re-appointment or removal of the External Auditors at the AGM and review the fees due to them; - (vii) Review and approve the annual audit plans of the External Auditors; - (viii) Review and approve the Internal Auditor's annual and three-year rolling work plans; and - (ix) Review the effectiveness of the Group's Whistle Blowing Policy.
+The Whistle Blowing Policy is described on page 46 of this Annual Report.